jonathansick/ads_bibdesk/README.md

 The bibtex and abstract of the article will be copied into your currently-open BibDesk database.
 The scripts are now empowered to try download the article's PDF from ADS, or alternatively, arXiv.
 A Growl notification will appear when the import is complete.

+**Updating pre-prints:** From the terminal, run the new update_bibdesk_arxiv.sh shell script to automatically update any astro-ph pre-prints that have been recently refereed.

 For more details, see the [ADS to BibDesk homepage](http://www.jonathansick.ca/adsbibdesk/index.html).

 Developer Notes